bitcoinhodler/glacier/docs/_docs/deposit/transfer-to-paper.md

 “private key”, etc.)
   e.
 Save an electronic copy of the Cold Storage Information Page in a “conventionally secure” location of your choosing, such as a “Secure Note” in 1Password or a comparable password manager.
+Because the Cold Storage Information Page contains moderately-sensitive data, there are some privacy considerations with keeping and electronic copy of it.
+See the  Sensitive Data  subsection for details.
   f.
 Print N copies of the Cold Storage Information Page.
   g.
 Shut down the computer.
 (It has a camera, and you will be working with critically sensitive data in a moment.)
 9. Prepare Cold Storage Information Packets
   a.
 Put each handwritten private key page along with one Cold Storage Information Page in its own opaque envelope.
+While this obviously won’t deter a determined thief, it makes it quite difficult for a thief to steal a key without leaving evidence they have done so -- and noticing theft of a single key gives you a chance to move your funds away before the thief can steal a second key.
   b.
 Each pair of pages will be referred to as a Cold Storage Information Packet.
   c.
 Put your Cold Storage Information Packets somewhere out of sight for the moment.